nehagarg/hyp-despot-alpha-dev/src/HyP_examples/grasping_ros_mico/Readme.txt

 for getting depth image for dexnet
-For details see this link : http://marcinkaszynski.com/2016/09/10/vrep-ros-rgbdslam-simulated-kinect.html dexnet_ws also needs to installed as code uses perception module from it
+For details see this link : http://marcinkaszynski.com/2016/09/10/vrep-ros-rgbdslam-simulated-kinect.html dexnet_ws also needs to installed as code uses perception module from it dexnet_ws has been modified to not impot cnn in perception module and some classes in gqcnn module as it conflicts with tensorflow c++ api

 to run vrep in headless mode via ssh